iFundamental/chibicode.com/ja/_posts/2015-10-26-rebuild-fm-show-notes.md

 - Crowdfunding
 - ヘアスタイルがJustin Bieber
+- Used gold macbook, USB C adapter didn't work, used the organizer's laptop, installed sublime, and showed "please purchase" dialog (there's an Atom package for that)

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">OH by <a href="https://twitter.com/dan_abramov">@dan_abramov</a> &quot;I used to read calculus math books when I was 5 years old&quot;.
 That explains it... <a href="https://twitter.com/hashtag/reacteurope?src=hash">#reacteurope</a></p>&mdash; react-europe (@ReactEurope) <a href="https://twitter.com/ReactEurope/status/617781858651254784">July 5, 2015</a></blockquote>